001Chijioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script on Symbollic Link
+ALX Script on the task if only